SUMMARY

 - There were 12 patients and 40 healthy controls included in this study.
 Eleven of the 12 patients had CD and 3 patients were receiving concomitant adalimumab treatment.

-- All 12 patients received STELARA 90 mg every 6-12 weeks and with a median duration of therapy of 7.5 (range 3.7-15.7) months before providing the sample.
+- All 12 patients received STELARA 90 mg every 6-12 weeks and with a median duration of therapy of 7.5 (range, 3.7-15.7) months before providing the sample.

-- Semen samples were provided a median of 15 (range 0-56) days after the most recent injection of STELARA.
+- Semen samples were provided a median of 15 (range, 0-56) days after the most recent injection of STELARA.

 - One couple conceived while the patient was receiving STELARA; another patient started STELARA while his partner was in the second trimester (gestational week 14) of pregnancy.
 Both pregnancies were uncomplicated and resulted in 2 healthy children.

-- For differences in semen parameters between patients treated with STELARA and healthy controls, please see Table: Semen Parameters in Patients Treated with STELARA vs Healthy Controls.
+- For differences in semen parameters between patients treated with STELARA and healthy controls, please see Table: Semen Parameters in Patients Treated With STELARA vs Healthy Controls.

-Semen Parameters in Patients Treated with STELARA vs Healthy Controls3
+Semen Parameters in Patients Treated With STELARA vs Healthy Controls3

 |